oklahomawatch/state-salary-parser/README.md

 The scripts live in `./parser`:

-- `lookups.py`: Lookups to determine which files to target and manage some text processing.
+- `lookups.py`: Lookups to determine which files to target and to manage some text processing.
 You need to set the int variable `FIRST_FISCAL_YEAR` to the first calendar year of the fiscal year for which you need data.
 For instance, if you are getting data fo FY15-16, you would enter `2015`.
 - `models.py`: Contains the `PayrollRecord` class we use to help organize the data.
 - `parser.py`: The main script you'll call to kick things off.
 - `utils.py`: The function to download the raw data + some convenience functions.